ilyausorov/SwiftBridgeParty/README.md

 To run the app:
 1. clone the repo to your machine,
 2. install node_modules
-3. cd into the ios directory, rm -rf Pods, rm Podfile.lock and then run pod install (requires CocoaPods; this is on purpose)
+3. cd into the ios directory, rm -rf Pods, rm Podfile.lock and then run pod install (requires CocoaPods; note: this is on purpose)
 4. cd back to the main directory, and do git reset --hard (will bring back some fixes to the native code that will allow the app to compile properly)
-5. run chmod u+x on buildProd.sh and then run ./buildProd.sh (incase you don't want to run my script, feel free to look inside buildProd.sh and then execute that command).
+5. run ./buildProd.sh (incase you don't want to run my script, feel free to look inside buildProd.sh and then execute that command).
 This builds the main.jsbundle file.
 6. turn on Metro bundler with npm/yarn start
 7. open up XCode and Run the app from there either onto a simulator or your device.
+8. you will probably need to re-sign the app if you're loading it onto your own device

 ###### P.S.
 Please don't sue me.